Study guide

 2016 EU referendum

 After the war, Britain expanded the welfare state.
-The NHS started in 1948.
-Clement Attlee and William Beveridge are important names for this period.
+The NHS started in 1948, under Clement Attlee’s Labour government.
+Aneurin Bevan, the Minister for Health, led its establishment.
+William Beveridge is another key name for this period.

 Post-war migration changed Britain.
 Empire Windrush arrived in 1948 and is linked with Caribbean migration.